-Accepted gap size refers to the size of the gap, in seconds, when a driver began to cross the roadway.
-It is important to note that accepted gap is not the opposite of rejected gap, and is highly dependent upon the size of the gaps available to the driver in a traffic stream; in other words, accepted gaps are essentially random.
-Drivers can choose to reject increasingly larger gaps, but ultimately can decide to accept very similar gaps across trials.
+Accepted gap size refers to the size of the gap between two vehicles, in seconds, when a driver began to cross the roadway.
+It is important to note that accepted gap is not the opposite of rejected gap, and is highly dependent upon the size of the gaps available to the driver in a traffic stream; in other words, the availability of a particular gap size will vary across traffic streams.
+In this study, the available gaps are potentially biased by the researchers' selection of traffic streams of similar size to which each driver was exposed, with the gap lengths in each stream being a subset of all the potential gap sizes that may appear on that roadway at different times and during different driving conditions.
+Drivers can choose to reject increasingly larger gaps, but ultimately can decide to accept very similar gaps across trials as they will accept the first gap that appears large enough to enter safely, whether it comes early or late in the traffic stream.

 Results of the current work indicated that accepted gap size was not significantly different for drivers who were presented with the CICAS-SSA sign when compared with drivers in the baseline no-sign condition.
 This result was consistent with those of the simulator study that also found no significant differences between the sign conditions.
 These consistent findings do not detract from the utility of the CICAS-SSA sign.
 When paired with the findings from the rejected gap analysis, the results indicate that presentation of the CICAS-SSA sign was associated with the rejection of smaller, less safe gaps and the acceptance of consistently sized gaps.
 It should be noted that findings from the accepted gap size analyses should be viewed with caution due to variability in accepted gap results between studies.
 The average size of accepted gaps chosen by participants of all age groups was larger in this study (16.5 seconds) than in the random gap simulation study (10 seconds, Creaser et al., 2008) or in the naturalistic (non-experimental) field observation study (9.4 seconds, Gorjestani et al, 2008).
 This may be a result of drivers being more cautious due to: 1) a heightened perception of safety inherent in the field test compared to the relatively benign simulation study setting, and 2) being aware they were being observed (i.e., there was an experimenter in the back seat of the car they were driving).
 However, even in light of these observations, we expect that drivers who use the CICAS-SSA signs outside of an experimental context may exhibit similar reduction in crash risk due to increased 80th percentile rejected gap size.